alopez1999/ganspace/README.md

 3. Modify methods `__init__()`, `download_checkpoint()` in `models/wrappers.py` under class StyleGAN2.

 ### Base code
-The majority of the base code is directly borrowed from the following repository:
+The majority of the base code is directly borrowed from the following repository: [ganspace]

 [ganspace]: https://github.com/harskish/ganspace